 - Stent procedure

 - Carotid endarterectomy (PDF)(link opens in new window)

 Diagnostic tests, surgical procedures and medications

-In the hospital and during the first few weeks at home, the doctor may perform several tests and procedures.
-These tests help the doctor determine what caused the stroke or heart attack, and how much damage was done.
-Some tests monitor progress to see if treatment is working.
+In the hospital and during the first few weeks at home, your health care professional may perform several tests and procedures.
+These tests help them determine what caused the stroke or heart attack, and how much damage was done.
+Some tests monitor your progress to see if the treatment is working.

 Learn more about diagnostic tests and procedures.

 Learn more about surgical procedures that may have been performed at the hospital.